The Best Lenses for Digital SLR Cameras

 In a similar vein, the cheaper the lens, the less capable it is of creating a clear, focused image on the camera's sensor.

-But here's the kicker: cheap low-quality lenses don't just affect the CLARITY of your photos, they also affect the COLOR and the CONTRAST.
+Cheap low-quality lenses don't just affect the CLARITY of your photos, they also affect the COLOR and the CONTRAST.

 Light actually contains a spectrum of colors - the same spectrum that you see in a rainbow.